akihikodaki/dts/test_plans/sriov_kvm_test_plan.rst

 SRIOV and InterVM Communication Tests
 =====================================

-Some applications such as pipelining of virtual appliances and traffic mirroring to virtual appliances require the high performance InterVM communications.
+Some applications such as pipelining of virtual appliances to virtual appliances require the high performance InterVM communications.

-The testpmd application is used to configure traffic mirroring, PF VM receive mode, PFUTA hash table and control traffic to a VF for inter-VM communication.
+The testpmd application is used to configure PF VM receive mode, PFUTA hash table and control traffic to a VF for inter-VM communication.

-The Niantic and Fortville supports some separate mirroring rules, each associated with a destination pool.
-Each rule is programmed with one of the five mirroring types:

-1. Pool up mirroring: reflect all the packets received from the pool ingress traffic.
-2. Pool down mirroring(Fortville only): reflect all the traffic transmitted from the pool.
-3. Uplink port mirroring: reflect all the traffic received from the ingress traffic.
-4. Downlink port mirroring: reflect all the traffic transmitted to the network.
-5. VLAN mirroring: reflect all the traffic received from the network in a set of given VLANs (either from the network or from local VMs).

 Prerequisites for all 2VMs cases/Mirror 2VMs cases
 ==================================================